 Throughout the year, the Board of Trustees continually reviewed its arrangements for governance.
-In particular, this involved: -
+In particular, this involved:

-- Regularly updating the Scheme of Delegation for Governance Functions to ensure its relevance, 'fitness for purpose' and that it reflects the full range of the Board's statutory responsibilities - Reviewing the effectiveness and impact of Trustees - Reviewing the composition of the Board of Trustees and recruiting additional Trustees with the skills necessary for the Board to discharge its responsibilities effectively.
-An audit of skills will be carried out in AY22/23. - Reviewing the effectiveness of governance at school level and intervening as necessary
+- Regularly updating the Scheme of Delegation for Governance Functions to ensure its relevance, 'fitness for purpose' and that it reflects the full range of the Board's statutory responsibilities - Reviewing the effectiveness and impact of Trustees - Reviewing the composition of the Board of Trustees and recruiting additional Trustees with the skills necessary for the Board to discharge its responsibilities effectively. - Reviewing the effectiveness of governance at school level and intervening as necessary